Changes in Hours and Visitation Updated 9/14/2020

 - Emergency Department: One designated visitor.
 Two parents/guardians, or one parent/guardian and visitor, may accompany pediatric patients.
 Designated visitors, parents, and guardians must sign the Emergency Department visitor log book.

 - Surgical Services: One designated support person to escort a patient undergoing surgery or procedure.
 This person must remain in the designated waiting area for the duration of the procedure.
-Visitors are tracked at the waiting room check-in desk.
+Visitors are tracked by the Surgical Services check-in desk.

 Exceptions: The Chief Medical Officer, Chief Nursing Officer and the Administrator of Woodridge, in collaboration with CVMC’s infectious disease team, will review other exceptions.